mermaid-js/mermaid/docs/development.md

 The second thing to do is to add the capability to detect the new new diagram to type to the detectType in utils.js.
 The detection should return a key for the new diagram type.

 ## Step 4: The final piece - triggering the rendering
-At this point when mermaid is trying to render the diagram it will detect it as being of the new type but there will be no match when trying to render the diagram.
-To fix this add a new case in the switch statement in main.js:init this should match the diagram type returned from step num 2.
-The code in this new case statement should call the renderer for the diagram type with the data found by the parser as an argument
+At this point when mermaid is trying to render the diagram, it will detect it as being of the new type but there will be no match when trying to render the diagram.
+To fix this add a new case in the switch statement in main.js:init this should match the diagram type returned from step number 2.
+The code in this new case statement should call the renderer for the diagram type with the data found by the parser as an argument.

 # Usage of the parser as a separate module